 After AN power-up, the NA should establish a secure connection to the ANC, report its geolocation based on the preconfigured information, and configure the port to the BH.

 The ANC generates an access request message on behalf of the NA containing the geolocation and other related information.
 The access request message is sent from the ANC over R10 to the valid CIS.

-After receipt of an access request message, the CIS starts the EAP message exchange with the ANC.
-When the identifier of ANC is known and requested access can be granted, the CIS informs the ANC with an access accept message of the allowed access.
+Upon receipt of an access request message, the CIS starts the EAP message exchange with the ANC.

+If the identifier of ANC is known and requested access can be granted, the CIS informs the ANC with an access accept message to authorize the access to the medium.
 The pairwise master key is delivered in the access accept message from the CIS to the ANC.

-Once the authentication process succeeds, the ANC can query the CIS via sending the SA information request message that allows the ANC to request a list of available channels and maximum allowed EIRP per channel from the CIS.
-After receipt of an SA information request message, the CIS returns an SA information response message to the ANC providing the requested information.
+Once the authentication process succeeds, the ANC can query the CIS via sending the SA information request message to request a list of available channels and maximum allowed EIRP per channel from the CIS.

+Upon receipt of an SA information request message, the CIS returns an SA information response message to the ANC providing the requested information.

-Based on the retrieved information, NA can be initially switched on and perform a spectrum sensing procedure on the specified channels.
+Based on the retrieved information, NA can be initially switched on and perform a spectrum sensing procedure on the specified channel(s).

-The result of the above sensing should be provided to ANC embedded in an SA use information request message.
+The results of the above sensing should be provided to ANC embedded in an SA use notification message.

-As all the information on the spectrum availability resulting from the CIS and spectrum sensing function at the NA is gathered, the ANC should determine the operation channel(s) and indicate the NA through SA use response message to commence operation on the selected channel(s).
+As the spectrum availability information provided by the CIS and spectrum sensing results from the NA is gathered, the ANC should determine the operation channel(s) and indicate the NA through SA use response message to commence operation on the selected channel(s).

-NA may hand over radio configuration information used for TVWS to the TEs located in the same area, in

-order to control the interference to the primary services.
+NA may hand over radio configuration information used for TVWS to the TEs located in the same area, avoiding interference to the primary services.

 6.1.7.4 Primary service protection